Serrano people: Spanish Colonization

+American Colonization

 In 1867 the Yuhaviatam band of Serrano were the victims of a massacre conducted by American settlers of the San Bernardino Valley, during a 32-day campaign at Chimney Rock.
-The massacre was a response to a raid, probably carried out by Chemehuevi Southern Paiutes, on a white settlement at Lake Arrowhead, during which buildings were burned.
+The massacre was a response to a raid, probably carried out by Chemehuevi, on a white settlement at Lake Arrowhead, during which buildings were burned.
 Three American ranch hands were killed at a ranch called Los Flores in Summit Valley, near present-day Hesperia.
 Tribal leader Santos Manuel led the survivors from the mountains to the valley, where they established permanent residence adjacent to the hot springs near present-day Highland.

 In 1891 the United States established the San Manuel Reservation for the Serrano people, which took its name to honor of Chief Santos Manuel.